tesselslate/resetti/README.md

 resetti is a utility for automatically managing and "resetting" one or more Minecraft instances for speedrunning.
 It supports Linux (X11 only).

-> As of now, resetti has only received a few hours of testing.
-I cannot
-> guarantee that everything will work as expected.
-Please report any bugs
+> While resetti is still beta software, it should work reasonably well.
-> which you encounter.
+> That being said, please report any bugs which you encounter.

 ## Table of Contents